jlcanovas/gh-best-practices-template/README.md

 Contributing guidelines are generally provided in the well-known file `CONTRIBUTING.md` file.

 This template includes a proposal for `CONTIBUTING.md`.
 Please, read carefully the provided template and adapt to your needs.

+### 👑 Code Owners

+The code owners are those contributors that are responsible for code in your project.
+Thus, code owners are automatically requested for review when someone opens a pull request that modifies code that they own.

+In GitHub you define the code owner in the `CODEOWNERS` file.
+You can find more information in the [official documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
+Please, check the official documentation to be sure that write permissions in the repository are properly set.

+This template includes an example proposal for `CODEOWNERS` extracted from the official documentation.

 ### 👮‍♀️ Code of Conduct